 What Is a Grace Period?
 And What Should I Do With It?

 First, what is a grace period?
-As an example, the University of California Los Angeles defines a grace period as a set amount of time during which students are not expected to make payments on their loans – meaning that there are no late fees if no payments are made during this time.
+A grace period as a set amount of time during which students are not expected to make payments on their loans – meaning that there are no late fees if no payments are made during this time.
 The Federal Stafford Loan offers a six-month grace period following the date of graduation, and the Federal Perkins Loan’s grace period is nine months.

 A grace period can – and should – be used for some much-needed rest, but it’s also a chance for the new graduate to put things in place for the next stage of their life.
 There are jobs to apply for, job offers to accept, and savings to build in time for that first loan bill.
 Thus, the grace period is also a time of preparation for the repayment period.
 This is such an important dynamic to the post-graduation grace period that US News & World Report listed it first in their list of “6 Little-Known Facts About Student Loan Grace Periods.”
 Other facts include:

 - Some loans have accruing interest during grace periods (GradPLUS and PLUS loans, as well as most private loans); others (like Stafford Loans and Perkins Loans) don’t.

 - Simply not having a payment due is no reason to not make payments, as doing so keeps the interest on the loan’s principal down.